How Now Brown Cow

 In 1961, the Smith family of More Acres Farm originally bought dairy cows as nurse cows to supplement their Beef Shorthorn calves and promote their growth.
-Hollis Smith had started with beef cows in 1938 on a couple acres in-town Dixfield.
+Hollis Smith started with beef cows in 1938 on a couple of acres in-town Dixfield.

-“He started accumulating more cattle, and people told him, ‘If you’re going to buy more cattle, you’re going to need more acres,” said Les’ wife Judy.
-Hence the farm name – More Acres.
+“He started accumulating more cattle.
+People told him, ‘If you’re going to buy more cattle, you’re going to need more acres,” said Les’ wife Judy.
+“Hence the farm name, More Acres.”

 At the farm’s height, it covered 800 acres.
-The farm Hollis bought, and Les and Judy still farm with their son Matt and his family in East Dixfield, came equipped with a Sears Roebuck milking machine and four milk coolers in the barn, so he decided to start milking cows.
+The farm Hollis bought that Les and Judy still farm with their son Matt and his family in East Dixfield, came equipped with a Sears Roebuck milking machine and four milk coolers in the barn.
+He decided to start milking cows.

-It was the Brown Swiss though, her personality, calm nature and gentleness that was really the start of More Acres becoming a dairy farm.
+It was the Brown Swiss though, her personality, calm nature, and gentleness that was really the start of More Acres becoming a dairy farm.

 There was just that tiny issue of her not giving much milk …

 “We looked for better ones,” Les said.
-“My father told people, ‘It’s a breed I think we could help.’”
+“My father told people, ‘It’s a breed I think we could help.’
+At that time there were some small herds in Vermont, New York, and Ohio,” Les said.

 Brown Swiss is not a popular breed like the Holstein or Jersey.
-“At that time there were some small herds in Vermont, New York and Ohio,” Les said.
-His father started buying up some of the best he could find until More Acres became the largest Brown Swiss breeder in the state of Maine.
+His father started buying the best he could find until More Acres became the largest Brown Swiss breeder in the state of Maine.
 Today, they milk about 30 Brown Swiss cows and ship their milk to Horizon Organic.

-It’s another gentle soul in the barn that is the Smith family’s prize possession – an 11-year-old Brown Swiss named Revlon.
+It’s another gentle soul in the barn that is the Smith family’s prize possession, an 11-year-old Brown Swiss named Revlon.
 Calves born on the farm are named with the same first letter as their mother.
 In this case, R.

 “Oh, yes!”
 Judy said.
 “She won her share of championships.”

 “If she were in school, she’d get straight A’s,” added Matt’s son Matthew Jr. (M.J.)

-Since July is National Ice Cream month, I decided to make a super simple brown (coffee) ice cream recipe in honor of this brown cow.
-This is also a great way to use up left over coffee.
+Since July is National Ice Cream Month, I decided to make a super simple brown coffee ice cream recipe in honor of this brown cow.
+This is also a great way to use leftover coffee.

 More Acres Brown Swiss’ Coffee Ice Cream

-2 cups brewed coffee
+- 2 cups brewed coffee

-3/4 cup of sugar
+- 3/4 cup of sugar

-2 cups of cream
+- 2 cups of cream

-3/4 cup whole milk
+- 3/4 cup whole milk

-Directions: Simmer coffee in a sauce pan on the stovetop on medium to high heat until it is condensed down to 1 cup.
+Simmer coffee in a saucepan on the stovetop on medium to high heat until it is condensed down to 1 cup.
 Stir in sugar until dissolved and remove from heat.
 Chill thoroughly.